utelecon/utelecon.github.io/src/pages/en/articles/copyright/educational-use-examples.md

 Next, "public transmission" refers to transmission to the public (unspecified persons or a large number of specified persons) by means of broadcasting, cable broadcasting, Internet transmission (including uploading to a server), and so on[^18].
 For example, it includes distributing class videos and uploading lecture materials to the Internet, such as to a learning management system[^19].

-Finally, "public communication" refers to the communication of a publicly transmitted work to the public using a receiving device[^20].For example, this includes making a video related to the content of a class on the Internet is available to students through a display in the classroom.
+Finally, "public communication" refers to the communication of a publicly transmitted work to the public using a receiving device[^20].
+For example, this includes making a video related to the content of a class on the Internet is available to students through a display in the classroom.

 In addition, you can reproduce or publicly transmit a work after translating, arranging, or adapting it[^21].